Social and Emotional Domain: Self-Awareness

 - The Paper Bag Princess, by Robert Munsch

-The video clip shows us what happens to our brains when we get angry.
+- Stress Management Strategies: Ways to Unwind – what happens to our brains when we get angry.

-Check out the video for advice on how to tell when you’re stressed out and simple tips to relieve tension quickly.
+- An Elementary Perspective on Dealing With our Emotions – Advice on how to tell when you’re stressed out and simple tips to relieve tension quickly.
 From little things you can do everyday to promote relaxation to strategies to cool off when you’re in the heat of the moment, we’ve got advice on the best ways to sit back and relax!